A Watershed Management Plan for the Upper Genesee River

-The Genesee River Wilds Project is a coalition of groups and individuals working to develop an environmentally sustainable system of nature parks concentrated along the Genesee River in the “Genesee River Wilds.”
+The Genesee River Wilds Project is a watershed management plan for the upper Genesee River.
+This plan does not merely apply short-term solutions to geographically isolated sources of water quality impairment.
+Such approaches have demonstrated only meager success because improvements in one location typically have been offset by new problems in another.
+The narrow focus of these approaches also limits the options for funding, community support, and optimization of funds that might otherwise help achieve multiple goals at once.
+In contrast, the Genesee River Wilds Project takes a more holistic approach that includes long-term solutions to the social and economic problems that are the primary causes of water quality impairment.* This approach recruits a more comprehensive range of stakeholders and taps into a wider array of funding sources.
+This watershed management plan focuses on developing a connected system of environmentally sustainable nature parks and forested buffers along the Genesee River and its tributaries in the “Genesee River Wilds.”
 This phrase refers to the Genesee River and its watershed from the river’s sources in Potter County, Pennsylvania, to the southern boundary of Letchworth State Park in New York State.
-The Genesee River Wilds Project represents and partners with federal, state, county, municipal, and non-profit organizations; business corporations; educational institutions; landowners; farmers; anglers; hunters; hikers; bicyclists; kayakers; canoe paddlers; and many others who participate in various official and unofficial ways.
-The coalition works to improve the health of the upper Genesee River and its watershed; protect them from future environmental threats; and enhance their recreational potential.
+The Genesee River Wilds Project is being implemented by a coalition of groups and individuals consisting of federal, state, county, municipal, and non-profit organizations; business corporations; educational institutions; landowners; farmers; anglers; hunters; hikers; bicyclists; kayakers; canoe paddlers; and many others who participate in various official and unofficial ways.** The coalition works to improve the health of the upper Genesee River and its watershed; protect them from future environmental threats; and enhance their recreational potential.

 To restore, protect, and enjoy the upper Genesee River by combining conservation, recreation, and business.

 Create a forested conservation corridor along the upper Genesee River and selected tributaries reaching approximately 70 miles from the river’s sources in Pennsylvania to the southern boundary of Letchworth State Park in New York State.
 This will include riparian buffers (streamside reforestation zones) and a system of environmentally responsible forested nature parks with trails, boating access points, camping areas, and other minimally-invasive features for natural outdoor recreation.
 These will be connected by the relevant sections of an interstate rail-trail system reaching from Rochester, NY, to Williamsport, PA.
 This trail system will be created by linking together existing trails such as the Genesee Valley Greenway (NY), the WAG Trail (a section of the defunct Wellsville-Addison-Galeton railroad in NY from Wellsville to the NY/PA border), and the Pine Creek Trail (PA).
 This will help integrate the southern section of the Genesee River into the recreational systems of Letchworth State Park (“the Grand Canyon of the East”) and Pine Creek Gorge (“the Grand Canyon of Pennsylvania”).
 The result will be a large and attractive resource for conservation, recreation, and tourism.
-The broad implications of this project justify investments of funds and other support from organizations concerned with the conservation of the upper Genesee River watershed, the health of Letchworth State Park, flood control in Rochester, the water quality of Lake Ontario, and many other interests.
+The broad implications of this project justify investments of funds and other support from organizations concerned with the conservation of the upper Genesee River watershed, flood and erosion mitigation, the health of Letchworth State Park, economic development in Rochester, the water quality of Lake Ontario, recreation, natural science education, state and regional tourism, and many other interests.

-NEW!
-See the Triple Divide Greenway and Trail System page, which includes the final version of the lavishly illustrated Triple Divide Trail System Strategic Plan in PDF format.
-NEW!
-This page also now includes a link for viewing a topographical map of the greenway system and downloading a KML file for touring the trail system in Google Earth.
+For a related planning document with maps, photos, rationale, and connections with related parks and trail systems, see the Triple Divide Greenway and Trail System page, which includes the final version of the lavishly illustrated Triple Divide Trail System Strategic Plan in PDF format.**

 (1) Environmental Conservation: Previous decades of relative neglect of the upper Genesee River and its tributary streams have contributed to erosion, flooding, sedimentation, and leaching of industrial toxins, municipal waste, salt and chemicals from roads and drainage systems, and excessive agricultural nutrients.
 This has negatively impacted fisheries, wildlife habitat, and the river’s resources for recreation, drinking water, and other uses.